 The 4GLS free electron laser (FEL) complex will be a world-leading innovative and unique facility.
-It will provide radiation of unparalleled intensity from the far IR to the XUV, serving both the UK low energy research community and a wide range of industrial interests.
-Japan and the USA have already recognised the potential of FELs working in the IR and VUV regions; 4GLS will move the UK to the forefront of the technology and exploitation of these novel light sources.
+It will provide radiation of unparalleled intensity from the far infra-red (IR) to the extreme ultra-violet (UV), serving both the UK low energy research community and a wide range of industrial interests.
+Japan and the USA have already recognised the potential of FELs working in the IR and vacuum UV (VUV) regions; 4GLS will move the UK to the forefront of the technology and exploitation of these novel light sources.

 Free electron lasers are the next generation of advanced light sources.
 An FEL relies upon a relativistic electron beam as its lasing medium, which provides a unique combination of tunability, coherence, polarisation, time structured pulses down to the ps range, and high laser power.
-They can span the spectrum from microwave to ultraviolet and potentially X-ray regions.
+FELs can span the spectrum from microwave to ultraviolet and potentially X-ray regions.
 All of these features are delivered with exceptional stability.
 The applications of FELs extend from pure scientific investigations of quantum effects to applied biomedical sciences in the treatment of cancers and other medical conditions.

-The first FEL was demonstrated in 19771.
-Since then there has been rapid growth in FELs around the world and there are now at least 27 facilities in operation in the IR and UV2.
-Of these several are well-established user facilities, including CLIO/Super-ACO (France), FELIX (The Netherlands), and the Stanford Free Electron Laser Center (CA, USA).
-UK scientists currently have access to the FELIX IR facility3 via an EPSRC funded project.
+The first FEL was demonstrated in $1977^1$ .
+Since then there has been rapid growth in FELs around the world and there are now at least 27 facilities in operation in the IR and UV.
+Of these several are well-established user facilities, including CLIO/Super-ACO (France), FELIX (the Netherlands), and the Stanford Free Electron Laser Center (CA, USA).
+UK scientists currently have access to the FELIX IR facility via an EPSRC funded project.
 However, this project will end in the next 18 months and may then be renewed only annually.
 The access to FELIX is insufficient to satisfy the projected UK IR user community in condensed matter physics alone.
 The flexibility of the design proposed here will allow the IR-FEL to be used in its own right by a much wider community.
 However, the full power of the facility is realised in the combination of different types of radiation made possible by the 4GLS facility.